ruby-amqp/rubybunny.info/articles/queues.md

 ## Subscribing to receive messages ("push API")

-To set up a queue subscription to enable an application to receive messages as they arrive in a queue, one uses the `langohr.basic/consume` function that takes a *consumer*.
+To set up a queue subscription to enable an application to receive messages as they arrive in a queue, one uses the `Bunny::Queue#subscribe` method to request that the server starts a *consumer*.
 Consumer is the name for subscription that the AMQP 0.9.1 specification uses.
-Consumers last as long as the channel that they were declared on, or until client cancels them (unsubscribes).
+Consumers last as long as the channel that they were declared on, or until the client cancels them (unsubscribes).

-Consumers are identified by *consumer tags* and have a number of events they can react on:
+Consumers are identified by *consumer tags* and have a number of events that they can react to:

- * Message delivery handler
+ * Message delivery
- * Consumer registration confirmation handler
+ * Consumer registration confirmation
- * Consumer cancellation handler
+ * Consumer cancellation

 ### Handling Messages With a Block

-This is the most important of the three.
-This handler will process messages that RabbitMQ pushes to the consumer.
+A message handler will process messages that RabbitMQ pushes to the consumer.
-One way to define the handler is by using `Bunny::Queue#subscribe`:
+One way to define a handler is:

 ``` ruby
 q = ch.queue("", :exclusive => true)